Crystal Mackall

 Crystal L. Mackall (born August 21, 1960) is an American physician and immunologist.
-She is currently the Ernest and Amelia Gallo Family Professor of Pediatrics and Medicine at Stanford University.
-She is the founding director of the Stanford Center for Cancer Cell Therapy.
+She is currently the Ernest and Amelia Gallo Family Professor and Professor of Pediatrics and Medicine at Stanford University.
+She is the founding director of the Stanford Center for Cancer Cell Therapy and the Director of the Parker Institute for Cancer Immunotherapy @ Stanford.

 Education and early career

 Mackall grew up in East Palestine, Ohio in a working-class family; her father was a steelworker.
 She received her medical training through a six-year BS/MD program, earning her bachelor's degree at the University of Akron and graduated summa cum laude.
 She completed her medical education at Northeast Ohio Medical University, earning her Doctor of Medicine in 1984.
 She was a member of the Alpha Omega Alpha honour society.
 Mackall completed an internal medicine and pediatrics Residency at Cleveland Clinic Akron General and Children's Hospital of Akron in 1988.
 In 1989, Mackall joined the National Cancer Institute as a fellow in pediatric oncology, where she began to focus on immunotherapy for cancer.
 She remained at National Institutes of Health until 2016, eventually serving as the Chief of the Pediatric Oncology Branch.
 She moved to the Stanford University School of Medicine in 2016.
-She is Board Certified in Internal Medicine, Pediatrics, and Pediatric Hematology/Oncology.